 The historic building continued to serve the Navajo County public up until 1976 when a new governmental center was established south of Holbrook.
 In 1978 the Richardsonian Romanesque courthouse was added to the National Register of Historic Places.
 Today, the historic building is home to the Holbrook Chamber of Commerce, a Visitor’s Center, and the Navajo County Historical Museum.

 It is also home to a couple of resident ghosts!
 The most prominent spirit lurking about this historic building is none other than George Smiley, the one and only man ever hanged at the courthouse.
 After keeping his date with the noose in 1900, he has been seen wandering about the building and pacing up and down the stairs.
-Historical Society staff also blames this old ghost on doors that seemingly close of their own according, strange noises heard throughout the building, and objects that are mysteriously moved.
+Historical Society staff also blames this old ghost on doors that seemingly close on their own, strange noises heard throughout the building, and objects that are mysteriously moved.

 Another entity seen looking out of the windows is a woman that staff identifies as a former prisoner named “Mary.”
 According to the legend, Mary died inside one of the old jail cells while looking out a window and longing for her freedom.